regehr/opt-fuzz/scripts/test-llvm-backends/README.md

 ninja check
 ```

+Also make sure you ended up with an executable called `alive-tv`, this
+is the one you actually need.

 # Build Anvill

 Follow external instructions to do this.
 You must end up with an
-executable called anvill-decompile-json-10.0 (or similar if you use an
+executable called `anvill-decompile-json-10.0` (or something similar
-LLMV version other than 10).
+to this, if you are using an LLVM version other than 10).

 # Build opt-fuzz